knielsen24/react-hooks-mock-code-challenge-plantshop/src/components/notes.md

 		- Added state on PlantCard
 [] I can search for plants by their name and see a filtered list of plants.
-		-display filter that maps and uses includes to get values from searchbar
+		-display filter that maps and uses includes to get values from searchbar -filter plants should be in PlantPage
+		-need callback function passed down into search -onChange sends data back to plant page

 		{
       "id": 1,